ayazhankadessova/python-bit/README.md

 - [x]both team teacher joined room?
 - [x]check how roles are alloc so that links work correct
 - [x] Send code to students
+- [ ] remove repetitions
-- [] Fix Generate invite link to be popover
+- [x] Fix Generate invite link to be popover
-- Why when student joins they cannot see the starter code ?
+- [x] Why when student joins they cannot see the starter code ?
-- Send students new code to teacher
-- make it possible for teacher to see every students code

 ## Sep 22

 - make users collection and add 2 teachers and 2 students there
 - pass the whole student body
+- [ ] add leave room functionality
+- [ ] show toast when end session
+- Send students new code to teacher
+- make it possible for teacher to see every students code